To have one great running back is one thing, to have two, in the same season, is quite another.

 Case in point, Carolina’s Jonathan Stewart (989 yards rushing, 6 TDs in 2015), quarterback Cam Newton (636 yards, 10 TDs) and fullback Mike Tolbert (256 yards, 1 TD).
 That’s 1,881 yards and 17 scores, on running plays alone.
 Outstanding.

 Before the advent of a host of pivots who can run (add to the list Russell Wilson, Tyrod Taylor and Alex Smith), the running game rested mostly with the speedy backs.

-This list was made with one thing in mind: mind blowing stats!
-With at least 1,000 yards per running back, these pairs made opposing defenders lose sleep at night.
-It is very rare to find a one-two punch in the backfield, where one player compliments the other, and both players are making an impact.
+The following list of duos, frankly, made opposing defenders lose sleep at night.
+It was very rare to find a one-two punch in the backfield, even more rare now, where one player compliments the other, and both players are making an impact.
 But when it happens, it provides a huge offensive boost.
-Over the history of the NFL, there have only been a few great running back duos.
-Here is our list of the best of the best.

 Here are the 15 pairs we consider to be the best in the history of the league, in no particular order.